jonlpersson/ed-latimore/site/sponsor.md

   text: 'Get your product seen by thousands. '
 page_blocks:
   - _id: block_rich_text
+  - _id: block_contact
+    heading: Let's get started!
 ---
-Since 2014, I've built a list of over 37,000 men and women who subscribe to my emails where I teach how to:
+Since 2014, I’ve built a list of over 37,000 men and women who subscribe to my emails where I teach how to:

 * Manage risk
 * Navigate relationships